GoodnessFx/SHERLOCK/README.md

 ![Anthropic](https://img.shields.io/badge/Reasoning-Claude_3.5_Sonnet-orange.svg)
 ![Polymarket](https://img.shields.io/badge/Markets-Polymarket_CLOB-purple.svg)

-**SHERLOCK** is a fully autonomous, multi-agent AI system designed to dominate prediction markets by identifying exploitable edges 24/7.
+**SHERLOCK** is a multi-agent AI for predicting markets by identifying exploitable edges 24/7.

 Built on the LangGraph framework and powered by Claude 3.5 Sonnet, it combines real-time signal processing with a persistent KAIROS memory system to learn and improve from every market it watches.

 ---

-## ⚡ What is this?
+##  What is this?
 SHERLOCK is not just a bot; it's a swarm of specialized agents working in concert to find high-probability outcomes on Polymarket.
 - **Multi-Agent Orchestration:** Uses LangGraph to route tasks between research, probability, and execution agents, now incorporating advanced Bayesian updating and market-making strategies.
 - **KAIROS Memory:** Persistent local vector store (ChromaDB) that stores every signal, prediction, and outcome to improve over time.